 Oh, and the quick packing list I promised it just below.
 As always, let me know if you have any questions or thoughts, either in the comments section or by sending me a message.

-Winters in New Zealand: Packing List
+New Zealand Winter: Packing List

 Clothing for Outdoor Adventures